-SP - OAK - MiLB
+SP - BOS - MiLB

 Daniel Gossett (elbow) will undergo Tommy John surgery Wednesday according to the A's Twitter page.

 Gossett will likely miss all of 2019 due to the surgery.
 The 25-year-old pitcher started five games for the Athletics this season, logging a 5.18 ERA and 1.36 WHIP.
 There is no reason for fantasy owners to try to stash Gossett.

 Daniel Gossett surrendered three earned run on eight hits across five innings, walking two and striking out three as the A's lost to the Rays 4-3.

 Gossett had a fairly decent outing although back to back to back solo shots to C.J.
 Cron, Joey Wendle and Wilson Ramos in the top of the third was as forgettable a stretch for the young hurler as they come.
 He takes an 0-3 record and 6.05 ERA into a match up with the Royals next.